Graphic Designer & Illustrator

 Every Brilliant Thing

-You’re six years old.
-Mum’s in hospital.
-Dad says she’s “done something stupid.”
-She finds it hard to be happy.
-So you start to make a list of everything that’s brilliant about the world.
-Everything that’s worth living for.
-1. Ice cream.
+Every Brilliant Thing tells the story of a six-year-old boy whose mother is in the hospital, struggling with depression.
+In an effort to lift her spirits, he begins a list of everything that’s brilliant about the world—things worth living for: 1.
+Ice cream.
 2. Kung Fu movies.
 3. Burning things.
 4. Laughing so hard you shoot milk out your nose.
 5. Construction cranes.
 6. Me.
+The list soon grows, becoming a lifeline in the face of the boy’s deepening understanding of love and loss.